wp-plugins/codespanker-cache/readme.txt

 **When the page is served from the cache:**
 `<!-- Served by Codespanker Cache in *time with caching* seconds. -->`

+**Note:**
+Nothing is cached for logged in users.
+If you'd like to see the caching in action ( and see your site actually speeding up ), you'll need to log out or view the page in another browser that's not logged in.
+Be sure to refresh a few times to see the difference.
+The first visit caches the page and subsequent visits are served from the cache ( these visits are the fast ones ).

 == Installation ==

 1. Upload the folder 'codespanker-cache' to the '/wp-content/plugins/' directory.